 Letter of Support: This should be from your department chair and should address 1).
 Your potential for education scholarship and 2).
 The department’s support for the project.

-Please direct any questions about THE SMHS ACADEMY OF EDUCATION SCHOLARS or the content of the application to Patricia Latham, Faculty Development Associate for Education Research, at firstname.lastname@example.org.
+Please direct any questions about THE SMHS ACADEMY OF EDUCATION SCHOLARS or the content of the application to Patricia Latham, Associate Director for Education Research and Scholarship, at firstname.lastname@example.org.

 The major criteria for assessing an application are: